tfatykhov/WinkRedNode/README-Bluemix.md

     Note that indentation is important!

-    When you're done the entire file should look something like:
+    When you're done the entire file should look something like: ((remember to change <b>MyWinkNodeRed</b> part to the app name you selected during BlueMix configuration)

         applications:
         - services: